melaniesgonzalez/jekyll-now/_posts/2019-2-9-About-Me.md

 title: You're up and running!
 ---

+# Features

+## Customizable theme
+The theme can be customized just by changing few variables in **_config.yml** file.

+## Lightweight
+Since the theme is based on default Jekyll theme, it is very lightweight.
+No JavaScript except analytics is used!

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)